themesberg/flowbite-svelte/src/routes/docs/components/banner.md

 ---
 layout: componentLayout
 title: Svelte Sticky Banner - Flowbite
-breadcrumb_title: Sticky Banner
+breadcrumb_title: Svelte Sticky Banner
+component_title: Banner
 dir: Components
 description: Use the banner component to show marketing messages and CTA buttons at the top or bottom side of your website based on the utility classes from Tailwind CSS
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow } from '../../utils' import { P, A } from '$lib'

   import { props as bannerProps } from '../../props/Banner.json'